-The Victorians used to use beetroot as a hardy bedding plant, and the striking foliage of 'Bulls Blood' makes it easy to see why.
-Dating from 1840, this heirloom cultivar produces deep red-purple edible leaves and small, tasty beets which are best harvested when they're 7cm (3in) in size.
+Dating from 1840, heirloom variety Beta vulgaris 'Bull's Blood' produces deep red-purple edible leaves and small, tasty beets which are best harvested when they're 7cm (3in) in size.
 The plants do best in well-drained, rich soil (not freshly manured) and can even be grown in pots: at 5cm (2in) spacing for small beets, it's possible to fit several plants into the smallest space.
 It's a thirsty plant, particularly if grown in pots, and needs extra water during dry periods to reduce the likelihood of bolting.